kbsriram/thormor/md/index.md

    simply stored as a separate file, and the URL to this file is directly used to retrieve the message.

-8. URLs to detached messages may be used to send secure messages over an existing communication channel with a recipient.
-For instance, the URL can be sent as a private message on twitter or facebook with a hashtag to identify it as a detached message.
+8. URLs to detached messages can be embedded in an existing messaging system, creating a secure layer within that system.
+For instance, a URL can be sent in a private message on Twitter or Facebook with a hashtag to identify it as a detached message.
 Client applications can detect such messages, fetch the URL and decrypt it locally.

 ##Overview and demo##

-<iframe width="640" height="385" src="http://www.youtube.com/embed/huyQZYG_vWs" frameborder="0" allowfullscreen style="margin-bottom: 11px"></iframe>
+<iframe width="640" height="385" src="http://www.youtube.com/embed/R5XFcbyVn_E" frameborder="0" allowfullscreen style="margin-bottom: 11px"></iframe>

 ##More Information##